 Shrubs and trees are a different matter.
-Not only do they often cost much more than flowers, shrubs and trees have a much longer lifespan.
+Not only do they often cost much more than flowers, but shrubs and trees also have a much longer lifespan.
 They also grow much bigger, requiring more careful planning and more care to get them off to a healthy start.

 In the past, shrubs were commonly used to hide the foundation of a home.
 Since many contemporary homes do not have visible foundations, shrubs are often chosen for their foliage or flowers, especially on lots where ground space is limited.

 Similarly, trees have long been used for shading homes from the hot Georgia sun.
 With the advent of air conditioning, trees became more popular for their blooms and fall foliage.